New Student Orientation

 You will need the following: a valid vehicle registration and the Immaculata University Parking Permit Form completely filled out.

 Students attending NSO will be able to purchase parking permits during NSO II.

 How is the food on campus?

 The Dining Services on campus always have something good to offer!
-The dining hall has a hot bar with a variety of choices, a salad bar, soups, pizzas, a Belgian waffle iron, ice cream, and a grill with made-to-order items.
-Gluten-free foods are available, and sushi is served twice a week.
+The Nazareth Dining Hall has a hot bar with a variety of choices, a salad bar, soups, pizzas, ice cream, and a grill with made-to-order items.
+Gluten-free and vegetarian foods are available.
 The dining hall also has healthy options for students to make good choices about what to eat.

 ImmacuLatté Café is another place where students can grab a coffee or a smoothie as well as muffins, bagels, soups, and sandwiches.